DFE-Digital/get-into-teaching-app/app/views/content/life-as-a-teacher/pay-and-benefits/what-pension-does-a-teacher-get.md

   The teachers' pension is one of the most generous in the country.
 Learn more about the benefits of the teachers' pension scheme.
 date: "2022-11-29"
 image: false
-navigation: 5.20
-navigation_title: What pension does a teacher get?
-navigation_description: Learn more about the teachers' pension scheme which is one of the most generous in the country.
 promo_content:
     - content/train-to-be-a-teacher/promos/mailing-list-promo-salaries
 related_content: